dolthub/data-analysis/data-bounties/README.md

 > DoltHub data bounty money usually comes from our marketing budget, but sometimes comes from companies who ask us to collect data for them.
 We can crowdsource datasets that need a lot of man-hours and scraping expertise, on a medium-sized budget.

+## Teams and Discord

+You can form a team and I can split the money evenly between all team members.
+Before a bounty forms, let @spacelove on Discord know who you'd like to be on your team.
+When that bounty period ends, I'll split any money earned by team members evenly before sending out checks.

+It's strongly encouraged (though not yet enforced) that your Discord handle in [#data-bounties](https://discord.gg/sTXsQKKEHC) matches your DoltHub username.

 ## Getting started